 The Wise Pattern or “Anchor” Lift: Corrects Extensive Sagging and Reshapes the Breast

 The wise pattern lift is the most common lift that Dr. Eberbach performs.
-When a patient has extensive sagging a wise pattern lift tends to give the best long term results.
+When a patient has extensive sagging a wise pattern lift tends to give the best long-term results.
 This lift allows Dr. E to remove excess skin and sagging tissue giving the patient a higher nipple and perkier breast.
 This technique involves 3 incisions: one around the edge of the areola, an incision vertically from the bottom of the areola to the breast crease, and one along the inframammary fold, hidden in the breast crease.
-Those incisions allows Dr. Eberbach to reduce the nipple to crease length while raising the nipple and narrowing the breast.
-Don’t freak out, with proper after care, scars fade quite nicely over time.
-Most of the photos in our gallery are only 5 week post-op, the incisions will continue to fade.
+These incisions allow Dr. Eberbach to reduce the nipple to crease length while raising the nipple and narrowing the breast.
+Don’t freak out, with proper aftercare, scars fade quite nicely over time.
+Most of the photos in our gallery are only 5 weeks post-op, the incisions will continue to fade.

 Vertical or “Lollipop” Lift: Corrects Moderate Sagging